spa46/spa46.github.io/content/old_posts/tools/2016-10-19-Tool-Gnuplot.md

 # Introduction

-Gnuplot(freeware) is a command-driven, interactive, function and data plotting program for producing 2D and 3D graph.
-Although, This does not have many features compared to commerical plotting software, it isn’t complex to use.
-Therefore, it is ideal for users those who do not want to learn a difficult major tools.
+Gnuplot(freeware) is a command-driven, interactive, function, and data plotting program for producing a 2D and 3D graph.
+Although, This does not have many features compared to commercial plotting software, it isn’t complex to use.
+Therefore, it is ideal for users for those who do not want to learn tools that are difficult to learn and use.
 <br>
 <br>
 <br>